homelight/worksheets/README.md

 		...
 	}

-And the Golang hooks allow handling of single field worksheets in a natural way
+And the Golang hooks allow handling of single field worksheets in a natural way, by automatically 'boxing'

 	borrower.SetText("suffix", "Jr.")

-Or
+Or 'unboxing'

 	borrower.GetText("suffix")

 ## Numbers

-Since we intent to eventally have a statically typed langugage,
+Since we intend to eventally have a statically typed langugage, we choose statically determined rules for data flow, though we expect initial implementations to be dynamic.

+### Handling Precision, and Rounding

+Precision expansion is allowed, such that you can store a `number(n)` into a `number(m)` if `n` is smaller than `m`.
+In such cases, we simply do a precision expansion.

+For instance, if we store `5.2` in a field `number(5)`, this would yield `5.200_00`.

+Loss of precision however needs to be explicitely handled.

+For instance, with the field `age number(0)`, the expression

+	age = 5.200 round down

+would yield `5` in the `age` field.

+Rounding modes supported are `up`, `down`, `even`.

 ### Addition, Substraction